 We want to identify with our company’s mission and core values, and to believe that we’re making a meaningful impact in the world.
 This can help set the tone for the company’s culture, so it’s important that the organization’s and the employees’ values align.
 When this happens, there’s common purpose and understanding amongst co-workers, helping to build better working relationships and community (as we discussed in the point above).

 A healthy work environment is just as valuable to the employer as it is for the employer.
 When companies invest in keeping their employees healthy, happy, and motivated, their productivity soars.
-Research has shown that healthier and more engaged employees at a company are almost 3 times more productive.
+Research shows that healthier and more engaged employees at a company are almost 3 times more productive.
 It makes sense then for business owners to be investing more time and resources in improving their workplace environment and company culture—not only will their employees be more productive, employee retention rates will also increase and there’s a higher probability for a boost in sales and customer loyalty.

 In Proverbs 27:23, King Solomon reminds us to “know the condition of your flocks, give careful attention to your herds.”
 It’s obviously good business practice to create a healthy work environment, but as followers of Christ, we also believe that creating a good workplace environment is what we’re called to do.